 the Fernie Museum’s shop features a curated collection of jewelry, clothing and accessories, home décor, books, and stationary which represents Fernie’s geography, culture and heritage.

-APRIL 1 TO MAY 31, 2018
+NOVEMBER 1 TO DECEMBER 31, 2018

 Through a series of artworks, our Feature Artists showcase celebrates Fernie’s rich architectural history and indomitable spirit.

 The Great Fire of 1908 was a dramatic, defining moment for Fernie that saw the community obliterated by fire in less than 90 minutes on August 1st, 1908.
 The fire claimed no lives, but the property loss was valued at over $5 million dollars, a staggering amount at the time.
 It was the second major fire in four years.
 In 1904, a fire destroyed much of Fernie’s commercial core and led to the incorporation of the City of Fernie and the formation of the Fernie Fire Department.

 The efforts of the firemen were no match for the 1908 firestorm; they surrendered on the corner where the Fernie Msueum is today.
 People fled for the river.
 A Great Northern train passing through Fernie rescued many and took them to Hosmer.
 Surprisingly, 37 buildings survived.
 The Crow’s Nest Pass Coal Co. offices (Fernie’s City Hall today) became the place where refugees from the fire could obtain food and clothing.
 Nearby towns offered shelter, and supplies came from across Canada.
 10 people were killed the firestorm.